LunghiGroup/equivariant_model/README.md

 * Predicting tensorial molecular properties with equivariant machine-learning models, arXiv:2202.01449 [cond-mat.mtrl-sci], 2022

 ### Prerequisites
-The code needs the following Python libraries: ase and numpy.
+The code requires Python 3 and the following Python libraries: ase and numpy.

 ## Manual
 There are 2 simple steps to run the model: